 Accept more risk

-Because you’re young, you have more time between now and retirement, which means more time to maximise your super, recover from any major setbacks in the market and use compound interest to your advantage.
+If you’re young then you have more time between now and retirement.
+This extra time allows you to maximise your super, recover from any major setbacks in the market and use compound interest to your advantage.

 Because you have quite a number of years until retirement, you have more time to pump money into your super.
 By increasing your investment risk, the odds of getting more bang for your buck (i.e. more return on your super) are much better and could potentially deliver a bigger balance come retirement.